tknlibunao/rails-base-project/README.md

 # Studio Ghibli API (Wrapper)

-[Studio Ghibli API](https://ghibliapi.herokuapp.com/) is a publc API created by Studio Ghibli to give users access to the different information related to the worlds of Ghibli.
-Through this, users can easily request for the resources they need by following REST calls.
+[Studio Ghibli API](https://ghibliapi.herokuapp.com/) is a public API created to give users access to the different Studio Ghibli resources.
+Through this, users can easily request for the information they need by following regular REST calls.

-For more information, you can see the complete documentation [here](https://ghibliapi.herokuapp.com/).
+For more information, you can checkout the [main repository](https://ghibliapi.herokuapp.com/).

 ## Endpoints